ludwig-ai/ludwig-docs/src/docs/user_guide.md

 ### Random sampler

-The `random` sampler samples hyper-parameters values randomly from the parameters search space.
+The `random` sampler samples hyper-parameter values randomly from the parameters search space.
 `num_samples` (default: `10`) can be specified in the `sampler` section.

 Example: